Top 10 Rebellious Brands: Build a Bold Identity That Stands Out

 Oatly proves that you can disrupt a traditional industry with humour and personality.

-They've turned what could be a boring product (milk made from oats) into a cultural phenomenon.
+They’ve turned what could have been a boring product (oat milk) into a cultural phenomenon.

 And they’ve done it by being unabashedly weird and confrontational.